 A Feast for Crows

 While leading the Brotherhood, she comes upon a small party led by Brienne.
 Brienne informs her that she is searching for Sansa at the behest of Jaime Lannister.
 Stoneheart says that Brienne has turned traitor, as she carries Oathkeeper, a Lannister sword forged from the Stark Valyrian steel blade, Ice.
 Brienne swears she is still faithful but Stoneheart insists she must prove it by killing Jaime.
 Brienne refuses, stating that Jaime has changed.
 Stoneheart says she must choose, kill Jaime or be hanged.
 Brienne refuses to choose.
 Just before she is executed however, she shouts out a word.

-It seems that death has changed Catelyn.
+Death has changed Catelyn.
 She is less gracious and forgiving than in life and is consumed with a desire for vengeance on anyone she thinks betrayed her and her son, Robb.
 She hangs any men associated with the Freys, Boltons, or Lannisters, even if they had nothing to do with the "Red Wedding" or if they are boys, as was the case of Podrick Payne.
 Her appearance has been altered as well, with her flesh becoming soft and the color of curdled milk due to her corpse being submerged in river water for days.
 Half of her hair is gone and the rest is white and brittle.
 In addition, her wounds have not healed with her face covered in scratch marks and her throat still slit open.
 To speak she must cover the wound on her throat; even then she is difficult to understand.